-pay band from zero to £50/Hr and illustrates the impact of the disproportionately large number of women in the lower and middle pay bands on the University's gender pay gap.
+The graph overleaf shows the number of employees in each pay band from zero to £50/Hr and illustrates the impact of the disproportionately large number of women in the lower and middle pay bands on the University's gender pay gap.

-The University has a mean bonus gender pay gap of 64.6% and a median gender pay gap of 66.7%.
-This significant increase in the median bonus gender pay gap (from 0% in 2018) is because the median is susceptible to small movements in individual bonus awards and the median value for bonuses moved from £1,000 to £3,000 for men.
+The University has a mean bonus gender pay gap of 58.2% and a median gender pay gap of 66.7%.
+The mean bonus gender pay gap has decreased from 2019 (64.6%) and the median has remained the same at 66.7%, it is important to note that the median bonus gender pay gap is susceptible to small movements in individual bonus awards and the median value for male bonuses moved from £1,000 to £3,000 for men.